CoreNeuroHub/herdlinx-saas/documentation/API_DOCUMENTATION.md

 2. **"Livestock ID not found"**: Make sure to sync `induction-events` before syncing other livestock-related endpoints.

-3. **"Batch not found"**: Ensure batches are synced before syncing `induction-events` that reference them.
+3. **"Batch not found"**: This should no longer occur as batches are automatically created from `induction-events`.
+If you see this error, check that `batch_name` is provided in the induction event data.

 4. **"Invalid weight_kg value"**: Weight must be a positive number greater than 0.